-To enable or disable FEC using the QConvergeConsole Plug-in for VMware vCenter Server, see the Marvell QLogic QConvergeConsole Plug-ins for vSphere, (part number SN0054677-00).
+To enable or disable FEC using the QConvergeConsole vSphere Client Plug-in, see the Marvell QLogic QConvergeConsole Plug-ins for vSphere, (part number SN0054677-00).

 To enable or disable FEC using the QConvergeConsole ESXCLI Plug-in for VMware vSphere (ESXi), see the User's Guide-Marvell ESXCLI Plug-in for VMware vSphere (part number BC0151101-00).